September 1st, 2020

 When faced with this obstacle reboot the vm selecting the rescue kernel.

-After it boots login as normal and try the try the following dacut command.
+After it boots login as normal and try the try the following dacut command (you can find login credentials here).

 If the command completes successfully reboot the vm normally.
 Be aware that future kernel updates may require this maneuver be done again.